thuanghai/rifm/README.md

     http://<FQDN>:27080/dev/l3_http
 ```

-Note: RIFM will add create datetime automatically.
+Note: RIFM will add create/modify datetime automatically.

-- Update one document using 'PUT'
+- Update some fields in one document using 'PUT'

 ```(cmd)
 curl -X PUT \